harshita0124/Youtube-Data-Analysis/README.md

 * Categories like Music and Entertainment consistently have the highest number of trending videos, showing their strong popularity among viewers.
 * Videos with more likes and comments are more likely to trend, indicating that audience engagement plays a major role.
 * Some channels appear frequently in trending lists, which suggests they have a loyal audience and consistent content strategy.
-* Trends are not constant — certain categories gain popularity at different times, showing changing viewer interests over time.
+* Trends are not constant, certain categories gain popularity at different times, showing changing viewer interests over time.

 ---